If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 The industry standard for middle-of-the-road preamps is the Para DI by LR Baggs.
 This is the easiest unit to recommend to anybody since it’s tried and true.

 If you want something more fancy, I like the LR Baggs Venue DI.
-Though the tuner kind of sucks and, for the space it takes up, I’d probably just get the Para DI.
+Though the tuner kind of sucks and, for the space it takes up, these days I’d probably just get the Para DI since the circuit is essentially the same.

-Many preamps (including the Venue and Q\Strip) have an XLR output that sends a line level signal.
+Many preamps (including the Para DI, Venue, and Q\Strip) have an XLR output that sends a line level signal.
 This is commonly known as a DI – or direct input/injection.
 By utilizing a DI output you can provide a strong signal right to the mixing board and not worry about signal degradation along the cable.

 This can be great if you play through a PA a lot.
 It reduces the need for an extra DI box.
 If you play mainly through an amp, you might want – or need – to use a 1/4″ cable anyways and the DI feature will be wasted.

 The sound that is produced by the preamp will be basically identical whether using XLR or 1/4″.
-The only difference will be the level of the signal.
+The only difference will be the level of the signal and how hard you have to drive the level.
+Often a pickup that is quiet over the 1/4″ cable will be plenty loud when using the DI out.

 Everybody has their own needs and preferences with gear.
 As such, there are many options suitable for an ukulele preamp.
 However, finding them is difficult.
 They seem to get buried under the hype of electric guitar pedals.